vertec-io/bevy_eventwork/crates/eventwork_sync/README.md

 }
 ```

-That's it!
 Components are now automatically synchronized to connected clients.

 ---